Liover Peguero Preview, Player Props: Pirates vs. Royals

 Royals Pitching Rankings

-- The Royals have a 5.17 team ERA that ranks 28th among all MLB pitching staffs.
+- The Royals have a 5.18 team ERA that ranks 28th across all MLB pitching staffs.

-- Royals pitchers combine to give up 171 total home runs at a clip of 1.3 per game (to rank 24th in the league).
+- Royals pitchers combine to rank 23rd in baseball in home runs allowed (173 total, 1.3 per game).

-- The Royals are sending Ragans (5-4) to the mound to make his seventh start of the season.
-He is 5-4 with a 3.81 ERA and 71 strikeouts in 59 2/3 innings pitched.
+- Zerpa (1-2) pitches for the Royals to make his third start this season.

-- In his last appearance on Wednesday against the Oakland Athletics, the lefty went six scoreless innings while surrendering two hits.
+- In his most recent appearance -- out of the bullpen on Saturday -- the left-hander tossed one inning against the Seattle Mariners, giving up one earned run while surrendering one hit.

 © 2023 Data Skrive.
 All rights reserved.